 The Big Agnes Sidewinder SL 35 Sleeping Bag is pretty lackluster and hardly deserving of any “industry awards.”
 The terrible zipper and leaky hood disqualify this bag from serious consideration.
 If you’re a side sleeper who wants a sleeping bag that’s more comfortable than a conventional mummy bag, I recommend you get yourself a hoodless sleeping bag (see Hoodless Sleeping Bags: Pros and Cons) or even a quilt, and use a down or synthetic insulated jacket to keep your neck, shoulders, upper chest, and head warm instead.
 Check out my recent review of the Kelty Galatic 30 for a hoodless sleeping bag that is easily paired with an insulated hooded jacket for half the price of the Big Agnes Sidewinder SL 35 sleeping bag and is equally suited for side sleepers.

 Disclosure: The author purchased this sleeping bag.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Wow, so glad I didn’t buy this recently!
 I was almost sucked in by the side sleeper marketing, but bought a traditional mummy instead.
 Turns out it’s plenty roomy for me.
 Thanks for your review!

 this is a pretty bias review. you basically highlighted everything you didn’t like about the bag and didn’t even talk about how comfort or compressibility or any features of it. a bit disappointed.

 That’s because it doesn’t actually merit very much on any of those dimensions.